mtahle/torrent-streamer/CONTRIBUTING.md

 # Contributing to Torrent Streamer

-First off, thank you for considering contributing to Torrent Streamer! 🎉

-## Code of Conduct

-This project and everyone participating in it is governed by our Code of Conduct.
-By participating, you are expected to uphold this code.
+Thanks for taking the time to contribute.

 ## How Can I Contribute?

 ### Reporting Bugs

-Before creating bug reports, please check the existing issues as you might find that the problem has already been reported.
+Before filing a bug, please check existing issues in case it’s already reported.

 **When creating a bug report, please include:**
 - A clear and descriptive title